Is a Correction Looming Ahead for Archer-Daniels-Midland Company (ADM)

 Sponsored

-The average price from analysts is $57.18, which is $1.43 above the current price.
-ADM currently public float of 554.23M and currently shorts hold a 0.75% ratio of that float.
-Today, the average trading volume of ADM was 2.45M shares.
+The average price from analysts is $57.64, which is -$1.23 below the current price.
+ADM currently public float of 554.20M and currently shorts hold a 0.75% ratio of that float.
+Today, the average trading volume of ADM was 2.49M shares.

 ADM’s Market Performance